chemouna/AlgorithmsCatalog/README.md

 treats every substring as a number in some base, the base being usually a large prime.
 For example, if the substring is "hi" and the base is 101, the hash value would be 104 × 101^1 + 105 × 101^0 = 10609 (ASCII of 'h' is 104 and of 'i' is 105).

+### Huffman Compression
+* The idea is to abandon the way in which text files are usually stored: instead of using the usual 7 or 8 bits for each character, we use fewer bits for characters that appear often than for those that appear rarely.
+  Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.

+#### Variable-length code
+* is a code which maps source symbols to a variable number of bits.

 ### Aho–Corasick algorithm